axllent/mailpit-website/content/docs/configuration/smtp-relay.md

 MP_SMTP_RELAY_BLOCKED_RECIPIENTS="@example2\.com$" # optional - regex to prevent relaying to addresses or domains via web UI & API
 ```

-For security reasons there options are not available as a cli flags.
+For security reasons these options are not available as a CLI flags.

 ## Automatically relay all messages